 Troubleshooting Car Won’t Start Problem

 Check the high ampere fuses in your car.
-Most vehicles have a large fuse that will blow and avoid damage to the ECU / ECM.
-This may be a 40, 60, 80-ampere fuse, and it is usually hard to find.
+Most vehicles have a large fuse to blow and avoid damage to the ECU / ECM.
+This may be a 40, 60, or 80-ampere fuse, which is usually hard to find.

 The car turns over but won’t start.

 - Check if there is a spark at the plugs.

 - Check if direct injectors are getting power.

 The car won’t turn over or crank.